 group-dataset

-The SQL command below will list the number of customers in each city, having a sum of points greater than 3000.
+The SQL command below will list the number of customers in each city, with a sum of points greater than 3000.

 sum-groupby